build-with-saurav/emotion-app/README.md

 ## 📊 Model Performance

-The model was trained using a **hybrid dataset strategy**.
+The model was trained using a **two-stage hybrid dataset strategy**.

 ### Phase 1 — BhavanaVani (Custom Dataset)

-The initial model was trained using the custom BhavanaVani dataset collected from NIT Calicut students.
+The initial model was trained using the custom BhavanaVani dataset collected from students at **National Institute of Technology Calicut**.

 This phase helped validate:

-* Feature extraction pipeline
+- Feature extraction pipeline
-* Emotion labeling consistency
+- Emotion labeling consistency
-* Initial model architecture
+- Initial model architecture
+- Dataset quality assessment

 ### BhavanaVani Confusion Matrix

+The confusion matrix below shows the model’s classification performance on the custom BhavanaVani dataset.

 ![BhavanaVani Confusion Matrix](confusion_matrix_eval.png)